jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7q.md

 ---
-title: "Economic Karma"
+heading: "Chapter 7q"
-heading: "Chapter 7p"
+title: "The Effects of Monopoly on the Nation"
-description: "Even the regulations which secure to each nation the exclusive trade of its own colonies are frequently more hurtful to the beneficiary countries than to those countries which they are against"
+description: "The monopoly of the colony trade forced some British capital from all foreign trade of consumption to a carrying trade"
 c: "seagreen"
-weight: 92
+weight: 776
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith